IHE/ITI.Topologies/topologies.md

 - Accept as input a desiredOrg - the Organization for which an endpoint is sought
 - For each Endpoint in Organization.endpoint
   - If Endpoint meets the desired criteria, the algorithm ends with Endpoint as the result
-- Perform a search for OrganizationAffiliation Resources where OrganizationAffiliation.participatingOrganization is currentOrg and OrganizationAffiliation.code is DocShare-federate
+- Perform a search for OrganizationAffiliation Resources where OrganizationAffiliation.participatingOrganization is currentOrg and OrganizationAffiliation.code indicates the needed document sharing access
 - For each OrganizationAffiliation Resource found
   - For each Endpoint in OrganizationAffiliation.endpoint
     - If Endpoint meets the desired criteria, the algorithm ends with Endpoint as the result